vksaunders/bldcol/README.md

 The 6 collections selected are: beaches, cities, forests, landmarks, mountains, parks.

-A Python script would read the original metadata CSV, find specific keywords, and then write a new CSV with only those filenames and their locations.
+A Python script reads the original metadata CSV, locates any occurrence of specified keywords, and then writes a new CSV with only those filenames and their locations.
 The script was adapted for each collection to isolate the specific image category.

 The next phase of the project was writing a script to read each collection CSV, and then copy those image files from the master directory of jpegs to their own separate folders.